yashsahugtx/skype-docs/Skype/SDN/articles/degradationjitteravg-element-qualitypropertiestype-complextype-skype-sdn-2-2-c.md

 (QualityPropertiesType complexType) (Skype for Business SDN Interface 2.2, Schema "C")

 Average fraction of the degradation jitter average applies to inter-arrival packet jitter.
 This metric is reported for audio streams when available.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information